 Your fingers might often interrupt your playing without your knowledge.
 Practising multiple notes at a time can help you solve this problem.

-We hope this guide of spooky finger exercises for piano beginners is of good use to those who wish to learn all the techniques involved easily.
+We hope this guide of spooky finger exercises for piano beginners is of good use to you and to those who wish to learn all the techniques for piano.
 Happy playing!